How to explain abduction without scaring your child

 - The consequences of breaking them

-On these examples you will learn how to use almost any story, cartoon or life situation to teach safety.
+Learn how to use any story, cartoon, or life situation for teaching safety.

 Well, instead of dreading teaching this subject,